-- 1. In IG Studio, select A ROUTES and then select a route. - 2.
-On the top-right of the screen, select: and Undeploy, and then confirm your request.
+- 1. In Studio, select A ROUTES and then select a route. - 2.
+On the top-right of the screen, select and wull undeploy, and then confirm your request.

 The route is removed from the IG configuration.
-On the IG Studio screen, the route status Deployed is no longer displayed, and the Deploy option is active again.
+On the Studio screen, the route status ♥ Deployed is no longer displayed, and the ♠ Deploy option is active again.

-3.4.
+3.6.
 Adding Filters to a Route

-For routes created in IG Studio, you can use the full interface of IG Studio to add filters.
+After creating a route in Studio, you can add filters to the route.
 For examples, see the following sections of the Gateway Guide:

-• For authentication and authorization, see "Enforcing Policy Decisions and Supporting Session Upgrade" in the Gateway Guide and "Acting as an OAuth 2.0 Resource Server" in the Gateway Guide.
+- For authentication and authorization, see "Enforcing Policy Decisions From AM" in the Gateway Guide and "Acting as an OAuth 2.0 Resource Server" in the Gateway Guide. - For throttling, see "Throttling the Rate of Requests to Protected Applications" in the Gateway Guide.

-- For throttling, see "Throttling the Rate of Requests to Protected Applications" in the Gateway Guide. - For scriptable filters, reference scripts, and scriptable throttling rates, see "Creating a ScriptableFilter in IG Studio" in the Gateway Guide and "Configuring a Scriptable Throttling Filter "in the Gateway Guide.
+• For scriptable filters, reference scripts, and scriptable throttling rates, see "Scripting in Studio" in the Gateway Guide and "Configuring a Scriptable Throttling Filter" in the Gateway Guide.

-Filters are added to a chain that ends with a ClientHandler.
-To view the chain, select % Chain on the right of the screen.
+Filters are added to a chain that ends with a ReverseProxyHandler.
+To view the chain, select % Chain on the left of the screen.
 For information about chains, see Chain(5) in the Configuration Reference.